Running a Caravan Air Conditioner from a GeneratorCaravan & Camping Products , Caravan Air Conditioners

 Other popular models include the Cromtech Outback 2400w, the Yamaha EF2800i, the Yamaha EF3000iSE, the Briggs & Stratton P3000i, and the Dometic TEC29 built-in generator.
 The latter 4 models being the choice for people running larger air con models and/or wanting a bit more power.

 A smaller percentage of caravan owners can get away with a 2000 watt generator.
-Again, the newly released Harrier Inverter Air Conditioner model and the Ibis Mk4 model will run comfortably from a 2000 watt generator, but while a few other models may do also, issues can often arise in hotter temperatures or when you need to run other appliances as well, or possibly also have your battery system hooked up.
+Again, the newly released Harrier Inverter Air Conditioner model runs comfortably from a 2000 watt generator, but while a few other models may do also, issues can often arise in hotter temperatures or when you need to run other appliances as well, or possibly also have your battery system hooked up.
 As mentioned, its always better to have a bit of extra power up your sleeve rather than get teeter on the edge and risk not having enough power in certain situations.

 Even a select number of budget brand generators, such as Cromtech, have national service agent support.
 They are made in China, and the premium brand units might be slightly superior in terms of specs, but their price is compelling and you still get national service agent backing.